-Strawberry Almond Tart that looks like a cake as served upside-down, glazed and topped with strawberries, edible flowers and roasted rhubarb.
+Although this looks like a cake, it's a strawberry almond tart.
+Served upside-down, it's glazed and disguised with more strawberries, edible flowers and roasted rhubarb.

-Take a good look at this strawberry almond rhubarb tart.
-It looks more like a shiny cake out of a Parisian pâtisserie, doesn’t it?
+Take a good look at this almond tart.
+It looks more like a shiny strawberry almond cake out of a Parisian pâtisserie, doesn't it?

-It’s basically a simple French tart filled and baked with a delicious almond cream.
-Except it’s turned upside down then dressed up with pink glaze and as much frilly decoration to fit the occasion.
-It’s a nifty trick!
+It's basically a simple French tart filled and baked with a delicious strawberry frangipane cream.
+Except it's turned upside down then dressed up with pink glaze and as much frilly decoration to fit the occasion.
+It's a nifty trick!

-- Fill the tart base with the almond cream, press in some strawberries and bake.
+Fill the tart base with the almond cream, press in some strawberries and bake for about half an hour.

 Ingredients